dancomanlive/dagger-fastapi-llm-demo/README.md

 3. **Architecture**:
    - The retriever service runs in its own container (port 8001)
    - Qdrant runs in its own container (ports 6333/6334)
-   - The Dagger pipeline calls the external retriever service instead of starting its own
+   - The main pipeline calls the external retriever service

 To use this pattern, make sure your environment has `RETRIEVER_SERVICE_URL` set to `http://localhost:8001` when running outside Docker, or to `http://retriever-service:8000` when running from another container.